Have you ever wondered if a doctor can misdiagnose a transient ischemic attack as something benign?

 So it’s a fair question: CAN a doctor miss a transient ischemic attack?

-“Yes,” says Atif Zafar, MD, director of the stroke program at University of New Mexico Hospital and assistant professor of Stroke/Neurology at the UNM School of Medicine.
+“Yes,” says Atif Zafar, MD, medical director of St. Michaels Hospital in Toronto, Ontario, and former director of the stroke program at University of New Mexico Hospital.

 “TIA is a transient event,” continues Dr. Zafar.
 “Often, patients share what they remember.